-Misha Quint is strongly committed to teaching and is on the faculty of Mannes School of Music Prep in New York.
-His prestigious InterHarmony International Music Festival boasts an outstanding faculty of established soloists and teachers and inhabit three sessions in 2 locations in Europe; Arcidosso, Tuscany, Italy, and Sulzbach-Rosenberg, Germany.
-He has been on the faculty of the International Institute of Music in Marktoberdorf, Germany, and was the Music Director and Founder of the Soesterberg International Music Festival in Holland from 1998 - 2007, the Intensive Cello Studies Abroad in Blonay, Chalet de lacroix at the Hindemith Foundation in 1997, and Interharmony Music Festival in Geneva, Switzerland in 2000; The Berkshires, Masachusetts from 2007-2008; San Francisco, California in 2009; Hinterzarten, Schwarzwald, Germany from 2008 - 2011; Sulzbach-Rosenberg, Germany from 2005 - present; and Arcidosso, Tuscany, Italy from 2012 to present.
+Misha Quint is strongly committed to teaching and is on the faculty of Mannes School of Music Prep at The New School in New York City.
+He has been on the faculty of the International Institute of Music in Marktoberdorf, Germany, and was Music Director and Founder of the Soesterberg International Music Festival in Holland from 1998 – 2007, the Intensive Cello Studies Abroad in Blonay, Chalet de lacroix at the Hindemith Foundation in 1997, Interharmony Music Festival in Geneva, Switzerland in 2000, The Berkshires, Massachusetts from 2007 – 2008, San Francisco, California in 2009, Hinterzarten, Schwarzwald, Germany from 2008 – 2011, central Italy from 2012 - 2016, and presently in Acqui Terme, Piedmont, Italy and Sulzbach-Rosenberg, Germany since 2005.
 Quint studied with Emmanuel Fishman, Natalia Gutman, Boris Pergamenshikov, and Daniel Shafran. www.interharmony.com, www.srimf.com

 Quint validated his confidence in his own art...a master of probing sentiment, shaded phrasing, and flawless technique. by Jerry Ben Asher, Metro West

 The player's virtuosity provided a fresh voice...The Russian School of string playing has taken on a different light with Quint. by Daniel Webster, The Philadelphia Inquirer